-Your room may already have a focal point such as a fireplace, or even a very large TV, however by adding a new dimension to your interior, you will be able to balance the flow of the room, the fire does not always need to be lit, the TV does not always need to be on… But, remember to choose something that is comfortable for everyone.
+Your room may already have a focal point such as a fireplace, or even a very large TV, however by adding a new dimension to your interior, you will be able to balance the flow of the room, the fire does not always need to be lit, the TV does not always need to be on but remember to choose something that is comfortable for everyone.

 Fill vertical height in rooms with tall ceilings or lonely corners with potted trees!
 As long as your space gets enough lights for the tree’s needs you can’t really go wrong with a giant house plant!
 Citrus trees make great additions to your home.
-Not only do lemon and lime trees emit a pleasing aroma, the trees give you easy access to fruits for juicing and cooking when they flower!
+Not only do lemon and lime trees emit a pleasing aroma, but the trees also give you easy access to fruits for juicing and cooking when they flower!

 Two Tone Walls

-Painting colour on your walls only part way up gives a cosier feeling by creating an optical illusion, tricking the eye into thinking the ceilings are lower than they really are!
-For the perfect colour contrast try choosing one of the latest colour palettes released by Pantone.
+Painting colour on your walls only partway up gives a cosier feeling by creating an optical illusion, tricking the eye into thinking the ceilings are lower than they really are!
+For the perfect colour contrast, try choosing one of the latest colour palettes released by Pantone.
 Complete your interior look by following your colour theme in coordination with your soft furnishings & accessories!